Existance29/pymacauto/docs/source/screen.rst

 Parameters:

 * region: area to read (see region parameter above)
-* textOnly: image path to save the screenshot to (only png format accepted).
-If set to None, screenshot is not saved
+* textOnly: return only text

 Example: